Jsyro/seng371/README.md

 ####4.3 Future work
  - Recently found that git can show us the file structure, so integrate a visual representation
+ - Extend D3 to be "zoomable" and show releases

 ##5 Project management information